andrardg/DonFood/README.md

 The restaurant and the ong accounts are centralised in a single Account entity in order to optimise information during login and register.

-The project is written in Java Spring Boot and it uses JPA and Hybernate for a code first approach.
+The project is written in Java Spring Boot and it uses JPA and Hibernate for a code first approach.

 The project has unit tests established for all services.